 A few merit scholarships are awarded each year as well, and all applicants are considered for such awards.
 There is no separate application process to receive an academic merit award.

 Due to yearly increases in tuition and fees, we recommend that students increase the amount of family support by an estimated 3.5% for each year of study.
 In order to apply for aid, students must submit a certified original bank statement (including U.S. dollar amount) and complete the Bucknell University International Student Financial Aid Application.
 The CSS PROFILE is not required for international students.
+Even if you do not plan to apply for financial aid, you must complete and submit the Confidential Statement of Finances.

 Bucknell's deadlines for the International Student Financial Aid Application are: November 15 for Early Decision I, or January 15 for Regular Decision and Early Decision II.